roopikarisam/roopikarisam.github.io/insurgent-academics.md

 title: "\"Insurgent Academics\""
 ---

-"Insurgent Academics: A Radical Account of Public Humanities" is my current book project, currently under review for the Critical University Studies series at Johns Hopkins University Press.
+"Insurgent Academics: A Radical Account of Public Humanities" is my current book project, under review for the Critical University Studies series at Johns Hopkins University Press.

 ## Description